 IMPORTANT GENERAL PRIMARY DATES

-- Tuesday, July 12th - last day any vote by mail ballot can be received at the Clerk's Office to be counted in the General Primary election
+- Tuesday, November 22nd - last day any vote by mail ballot can be received at the Clerk's Office to be counted in the General election

 - HOW TO RETURN YOUR EMAILED BALLOT